Intro to Environmental Science Lab (1)

 An introduction to the interactions between humans and the natural world.
-Topics include structure and function of ecosystems; populations growth; mineral, water, forest, food and energy resources; waste management; pollution.
+Topics include structure and function of ecosystems; populations growth; mineral, water, forest, food and energy resources, waste management, pollution.
 Local and global environmental issues will be discussed.

-Investigate interconnections amoung geology, hydrology, biological diversity, ecology, human impacts and development along local rivers from headwaters to the ocean.
+Investigate interconnections among geology, hydrology, biological diversity, ecology, human impacts and development along local rivers from headwaters to the ocean.
 General concepts presented in lectures are illustrated during day-long weekend field trips over rough terrain.

 What are Pacific Northwest forests, fishes and wildlife?
 Learn some common species, historical human uses, what policies drive their management, how to conserve them for future use, and how to plan for a career in the field.